moby/moby/docs/man/docker-stats.1.md

 # DESCRIPTION

-Display live container stats based on resource usage.
+Display a live stream of one or more containers' resource usage statistics

 # OPTIONS
 **--help**